Heritage

 Selkirk Common Riding

-Over 400 riders take part in the Selkirk Common Riding, which is recognised as one of the oldest of the Border festivals and can be traced back to 1113, when David I gave Selkirk land to build an Abbey.
+Over 400 riders take part in the Selkirk Common Riding, a celebration of the history and traditions of the Royal and Ancient Burgh.
+It is recognised as one of the oldest of the Border festivals and can be traced back to 1113, when David I gave Selkirk land on which to build an Abbey.

 Textile Production